 Who is eligible?

 Applicants should have an established research record in their field.

-They must be affiliated with a U.S. institution, but do not need to be a
+They must be affiliated with a U.S. institution; Fellows will continue to receive their salary and benefits through their institution.
+However, applicants do not need to be a

 U.S. citizen.
 Fellows must pass all the requirements for a National Agency Check with Inquiries (NACI) background check and provide adequate forms of identity documentation.